MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-dynamic-m-query-parameters.md

 * A single parameter cannot be bound to multiple fields nor vice-versa.
 * The feature is only supported for M based data sources.
 The following DirectQuery sources are not supported:
-    * T-SQL based data sources: SQL Server, Azure SQL Database, Synapse SQL pools (aka Azure SQL Data Warehouse), and Synapse SQL OnDemand pools
+    * T-SQL based data sources: SQL Server, Azure SQL Database, Synapse SQL pools (such as Azure SQL Data Warehouse), and Synapse SQL OnDemand pools
     * Live connect data sources: Azure Analysis Services, SQL Server Analysis Services, Power BI Datasets
-    * Other unsupported data sources: Oracle, Teradata and Relational SAP Hana, PostgreSQL
+    * Other unsupported data sources: Oracle, Teradata, and Relational SAP Hana, PostgreSQL
     * Partially supported through XMLA / TOM endpoint programmability: SAP BW and SAP Hana
 * [Aggregations](../transform-model/desktop-aggregations.md) are not supported with the feature